 Ideas for Grilling

-If you’ve got a dirty grill and no grill brush, a wadded up piece of tin foil will remove the mess.
+If you’ve got a dirty grill and no grill brush, a wadded up piece of aluminum foil will remove the mess.

 Make sure your coals are red hot before spreading them out, it’s really hard to do afterwards.